hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - used for authorizing users on the network even as the Identity Services Engine (ISE) not involved
     - authorization method only supports devices that authenticate with a Domain Controller
     - allow for managed endpoints that <span style="color: #bb6600;">authenticate to AD to be mapped to Security Groups (PassiveID)</span>

+- pxGrid
+  - stands for Platform Exchange Grid
+  - integrate multiple vendors security products together and group them in an ecosystem domain
+  - purpose: share contextual data between the integrated partners
+  - a highly scalable IT clearinghouse for multiple security tools to communicate automatically with each other in real time
+  - provides a new WebSockets client and removes dependencies on underlying operating systems and language
+  - used to share IP-to-SGT information about endpoints allowing security products to apply Security Group access control using SGTs
+  - multiple security products able to share data and work together
+  - open, scalable, and <span style="color: #bb6600;">IETF standards-driven</span> platform
+  - automate security to get answers and contain threats faster
+  - use a built-in API in ISE
+  - main components: controller, publisher and subscriber
+    - controller: core component to make everything working, ISE
+    - publisher: partner w/ some contextual data to be shared with the other partners, e.g., FMC
+    - subscriber: partner interested in parsing some contextual data from the other partners

 - RADIUS Change of Authorization (CoA)